 If you are using a safety moment at a meeting ask the attendees to share a personal story that has similarities to the Safety Moment just presented.
-For example, if the incident in the Safety Moment is to do with someone getting mixed up between two valves that look alike and that are close to one another it is more than likely that someone else can share a similar story.

 - Process Safety Culture